JackDilger/wescout-milestone-3/README.md

 *Note - make sure to include your env.py file in the .gitignore file so that no sensitive information is pushed to GitHub.

+## Credits

+### Media

+- The background image present on the base.html template was taken from [unsplash](https://unsplash.com/photos/r-xKieMqL34)

+### Acknowledgements

+- Brian from Code institute for taking us through 3 masterclasses to get more in depth understanding of relational and non relational databases and how to combine the 2.